 In practice, this tax is rarely collected by the authorities.
 Nobody ever bothers asking for it and few Burmese landlords pay stamp duty on rental income.

 Lastly, there’s a stamp duty upon selling any real estate and transferring it to the buyer.
 If your property is located in Yangon, the rate is a hefty 7% of its total sale value.
 The tax rate is 5% for homes outside of Yangon.

 Of course, none of this really matters since foreigners can’t buy real estate in Myanmar.
 These tax rates will probably stay relevant once you finally can though.

-Best Places to Invest in Myanmar Property
+Best Cities to Invest in Myanmar Property

 Myanmar is one of the most unexplored and least developed countries in Asia.
 Because of this, along with the fact that a condominium law was just recently passed, there are not many cities where foreigners are likely to buy property in the future.